Rollover Accidents Can Have Serious Consequences

 - Driving while distracted

 - Driving while under the influence of drugs or alcohol

 - Speeding or driving excessively fast for current road conditions

 - Driving while drowsy

-Injuries Associated With Rollover Accidents
+Injuries Associated with Rollover Accidents

 Rollover accidents usually affect five main areas of the body: the head and neck, the upper limbs, the lower limbs, the abdomen and the thorax, with head and neck injuries being the most common.
-Accident victims can sustain a variety of injuries, ranging from mild to very serious, such as bruises, cuts, scrapes, broken bones, spinal cord injuries, and traumatic brain injuries.
+Accident victims can sustain various injuries, ranging from mild to very serious, such as bruises, cuts, scrapes, broken bones, spinal cord injuries, and traumatic brain injuries.
 The effects of these injuries can result in long-term communicative, visual, cognitive, emotional, and psychological problems.
 Accident victims may also experience lost teeth, nerve or organ damage, amputation of limbs, hearing loss, and chronic pain.

 What to Do Immediately After an Accident

 Don't let the shock of being in an accident stun you into inaction.
 Once you've checked everyone involved for injuries and summoned help, if needed, take photos of your injuries and the accident scene, write down the names and contact information of any witnesses, request a copy of the police report for your records, and call your attorney.

 Were you or someone you love seriously injured in a rollover accident caused by another motorist?
 If negligence was a factor, you might be eligible to seek compensation for damages, including medical costs, property damage, lost wages, and more.
 You've already had your life turned upside down—don't miss the opportunity to set things right.